pollinators share their visions and actions which inspire others…

-There are three fundamental questions a Pollinator answers…
+There are three fundamental questions a Pollinator asks…

 The taproot of our life is Passion.
 By discovering our passion we are sustained in our work and actions.
 By answering the question ‘why?’ we can remain connected to a powerful, grounded source in and of our lives.

-“Tell me, what is it you plan to do with your one wild and precious life?” – Summertime, Mary Oliver
+“Tell me, what is it you plan to do with your one wild and precious life?”Summertime, Mary Oliver

 The nectar of our life is Inspiration – by being inspired our spirit shines.
-Knowing what is the nectar in our lives feeds this inspiration and sustains us as we navigate our way through life.
+Knowing the nectar of our lives feeds this inspiration and sustains us as we navigate our way through life.
 By answering the question ‘what?’, we can inspire ourselves and each other.

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
-It is our light, not our darkness, that most frightens us” – Marianne Williamson
+It is our light, not our darkness, that most frightens us”Marianne Williamson

 The honey of our life is creative Expression.
 The culmination of the creative process allows the engagement of generosity and gratitude.
 By answering the question ‘how?’, we are able to share our ‘honey in the heart.’

 Martin Prechtel, the wonderful artist, author, teacher and healer who carries the wisdom of the Mayan people talks of this with such eloquence in his wonderful book, ‘Long life, Honey in the Heart.’

-“Be blessed with long life, honey in the heart, no evil and thirteen thank-you’s” – Greeting from the Tzutujil Indians of Guatamala
+“Be blessed with long life, honey in the heart, no evil and thirteen thank-you’s”Greeting from the Tzutujil Indians of Guatamala